-Note: During the remote-learning period resulting from COVID-19, liaisons are continuing to serve in their roles and will be available to connect with colleagues.
+Note: During the remote-learning period resulting from COVID-19, Workplace Advisors are continuing to serve in their roles and will be available to connect with colleagues.
 Please reach out using the email addresses listed on this page.

 Bryn Mawr College is committed to providing its employees, including all faculty and staff members, with an equitable and respectful work environment.